 Airports are considered federal facilities, and therefore this act affects your ability to enter them in order to board your flight.

 Starting May 3, 2023, the REAL ID Act takes full effect.
 From this date, every state and territory resident will need to present a REAL ID-compliant license or ID or another acceptable form of identification (like a passport or passport card) for accessing federal facilities — including boarding commercial aircraft.

 Most states and territories have already begun issuing the new licenses, so you will have until May 3, 2023, to obtain a REAL ID-compliant license.
 Just check your license to be sure.

-If it is REAL ID-compliant, there will be a star in the top right corner; many drivers may not realize they already have one since some states have been issuing them for a few years.
+If your ID is REAL ID-compliant, there will be a star in the top right corner; many drivers may not realize they already have one since some states have been issuing them for many years.

 Bottom Line: If you are not in compliance with the REAL ID Act, you will need to show an alternative form of acceptable identification for domestic air travel to board your flight starting on May 3, 2023.

 What the REAL ID Act Is Not

 A REAL ID is NOT a substitute for a passport for international travel.
 This means you can’t use a REAL ID to enter Canada or Mexico by land, or any international travel destination.
 The only exception to this is if you have an enhanced driver’s license — more on this below!